Ephigenia/ikea-availability-checker/README.md

 - `DEPRECATED`
     You’re trying to check the availability of a product that may not be available in the country/store.
 Read more about it in the [Discussions](https://github.com/Ephigenia/ikea-availability-checker/discussions/83)](https://github.com/Ephigenia/ikea-availability-checker/discussions/83)
+- I want to deactivate colored output
+     Colored output can be disabled by setting the `FORCE_COLOR=1` before running a command: `FORCE_COLOR=0 npx ikea-availability-checker stores de`

 Other Projects & Articles